surfer getting ready to head into the water

 What Makes This Board Stand Out:

-Paragon offers retro fish surfboards in three different sizes, ranging from 5ft 10in, to 6ft 5in.
+Paragon offers retro-style fish surfboards in three sizes, ranging from 5′10″ to 6′5″, making them suitable for both adults and younger surfers.

-These boards are available in PU or epoxy core construction, are fully glassed, and have twin Futures fins as a standard configuration.
-They are not soft tops, and are squarely aimed at experienced surfers who aren't worried about taking the odd fall.
+Constructed with either a PU or epoxy core and fully glassed, these boards come standard with twin Futures fins.
+They are not soft tops and are clearly aimed at experienced surfers who don’t mind taking the occasional tumble.

 Pros of this Board